CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=MS, answer=[4,5]

-Which statements correctly describe the code on line 9 of `connection.php`?
+Which statements correctly describe the code on line 9 of `Connection.php`?

 - It evaluates the `$conn` object.